 Countries establishing fallowing procedures should develop a detailed set of instructions for disinfection of aquaculture establishments prior to fallowing.
-For this purpose, the instructions set out in Chapter 4.4. of the Aquatic Code and in Chapter 1.1.3. of the Aquatic Manual should be used as guidelines, taking into account current scientific knowledge on the efficacy of the treatments for the pathogenic agent of concern.
+For this purpose, the instructions set out in Chapter X.X.X. of the Aquatic Code should be used as guidelines, taking into account current scientific knowledge on the efficacy of the treatments for the pathogenic agent of concern.